 - A sample of academic writing (preferably in Spanish).
 This may be a term paper or a thesis chapter, and it should be related to the intended field of study.

-- Graduate Fellowship or Assistantship application form (pdf) and statement, if you want to be considered for either appointment.
+- Graduate Fellowship or Assistantship application form (pdf) along with a statement on qualifications, if you want to be considered for either appointment.